shoprunback/documentation/source/includes/api/custom_process/select_mode.md

 To select the pickup mode, you also have to provide a valid `pickup_datetime` and `pickup_duration`.
 These values are available in the `quotes` endpoint.

-Update the shipback withe the mode `pickup` and these 2 values on the `api/v1/shipbacks/:id` endpoint.
+Update the shipback with the mode `pickup` and these 2 values on the `api/v1/shipbacks/:id` endpoint.